FarronF/limerick-council-meetings/meetings/2019/09/23-Full Meeting of Limerick City and County Council/Minutes  - Full Meeting of Limerick City and County Council - 8th July 2019.md

 confirmed that a staff member has been assigned to work with the PPN and is confident that

-the process will be completed in the near future.---
+the process will be completed in the near future.
+---
 7

 As Chairman of the Community, Leisure and Cultural SPC, Councillor O’Hanlon requested an